ishaandey/node/projects/project-1/scoping.md

 - **Analysis** – What analysis needs to be done?
 Does it involve description, detection, or prediction?
 How will the analysis be validated?
 - **Ethical Considerations** – What are the privacy, transparency, discrimination/equity, and accountability issues around this project and how will you tackle them?

-Submit this document to Ishaan via Slack no later than **Sunday, Feb 21st** at 4pm.
+Submit a PDF document to Ishaan via Slack no later than **Sunday, Feb 21st** at 4pm.
 Reach out if you need an extension!

 Any questions?
 Let your instructor know on Slack!
 We're more than happy to help out with anything, big or small.